Did Christ die for all sin except for the sin of unbelief?

 Answer: “He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world” (1 John 2:2).
 When the Bible says that Christ was the sacrifice for all sin, it does not mean that all sin was automatically forgiven.
 It simply means that the offering to secure forgiveness for the whole world has been made; whether that offering actually results in the forgiveness of any individual is another matter, because the offering must be accepted by faith.
 Our way back to God has been prepared by Christ; the question now is, we will avail ourselves of the opportunity?

 Christ died for all sin; that is, His sacrifice was completely sufficient to pay for the sins of the entire world.
 But forgiveness only comes to an individual when he or she repents and believes (see Mark 1:15).
 Until we accept (by faith) the provision of God in Christ, then we are still in our sins.
 Those who die in unbelief die in all their sin—they are unforgiven liars, murderers, adulterers, etc. (Revelation 21:8).
 Those who trust in Christ for their salvation do not die in sin; they die in Christ, with all sins forgiven.
 We are justified by faith (Romans 5:1); without faith, we are condemned (John 3:18).
-Faith in Christ forgives our sin and takes us to heaven; the lack of faith keeps us unforgiven and takes us to hell.
+Forgiveness is received through faith in Christ and comes with the promise of an eternity in heaven; lack of faith keeps us unforgiven and consigned to an eternity in hell.

 In the Bible, belief, or faith, is more than just thinking something is a fact.
 Faith has more to do with trust and personal acceptance, deliberate acts of one’s will.
 So, in Scripture, the sin of unbelief is not merely ignorance; rather, it is willfully refusing God’s free gift of forgiveness of sin—including the sin of unbelief.